nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 ### Schedule-related features
 ![ScheduleUML](uml/classDiagrams/images/scheduleComponent.png)

-User are able to create and make changes to a 7-day workout plan schedule using the WerkIt application.
+Users are able to create and make changes to a 7-day workout plan schedule using the WerkIt application.
 For each day, user are only allowed to schedule 1 workout plan.
 Click [here](#glossary) to have a better understanding of what `workout`, `plan` and `schedule` means.